Leaving Hong Kong? We’ve put together a list to help you tie up any loose end before you have to hit the airport.

 When it comes to cancellations, phone contracts are pretty rigid in HK unless you are within the ‘roll over’ period.
 If you’re midway through your contract, most likely you’ll have to cough up the whole lot in one go.
 Gah!
 If possible, try to sell your handset online or even transfer the contract into someone else’s name if permitted by your operator.
 Good luck!

 If you’re expat, you may have the luxury of company compensated shipping, but do be mindful of what you’re sending.
-Take time to assess your boxes – just because they are ‘free’ doesn’t mean you have to use them all (a friend of mine has 19 shipped boxes sat in storage in the UK, with no idea what is inside them!).
+Take time to assess your boxes – just because they are ‘free’ doesn’t mean you have to use them all.
 Clearing out your junk can be terribly therapeutic but do remember the keep sakes!
-My G.O.D. tea towel, Kowloon Dairy milk bottle and mini Stanley painting all fitted snugly inside my luggage.
 If you do not have the luxury of company-covered shipping, the cheapest option is via the Hong Kong post office.
 Prices vary according to weight and location, but for an idea, a 25kg box sent to the UK will cost around $1,500.

 Of course, shipping takes time and thus you’re going to want to take as many essential items as possible within your suitcase but there is nothing worse than receiving a hefty fine at check in, especially when you’re already on the verge of tears at saying goodbye for good.
 Check your luggage allowance in advance – it could be more (or less) than you first thought.
 If on the small side, pay for additional allowance before departure or, for the more flush amongst you, this could be an ideal opportunity to use those Marco Polo points and get a business upgrade.
 However light you think your baggage is, split it between two bags, one of which feasibly could become carry on.
-I managed to avoid a $6,500 fine by taking my backpack on board.
-Sore shoulders are better than an empty pocket in my view!
+You might just avoid extra costs by taking a backpack on board.
+Sore shoulders are better than an empty pocket in our view!